mystor/git-revise/docs/man.rst

 ===========

 :program:`git revise` is a :manpage:`git(1)` subcommand to efficiently update, split, and rearrange commits.
+It is heavily inspired by :manpage:`git-rebase(1)`, however tries to be more efficient and ergonomic for patch-stack oriented workflows.

 By default, :program:`git revise` will apply staged changes to <target>, updating ``HEAD`` to point at the revised history.
 It also supports splitting